ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 4. Test Case Misalignment (Low Likelihood)
    - The test case might not have been updated to reflect the new structure of MockClaudeClient.
-   - This hypothesis is now less likely, as the test is correctly trying to access the 'messages' attribute.
+   - This hypothesis remains low likelihood, as the test is correctly trying to access the 'messages' attribute.

 5. Code Saving or Application Issue (Ruled Out)
    - The changes made to MockClaudeClient might not have been saved or applied correctly.